astooke/gtimer/docs/source/pages/stamp_settings.rst

 Unique
 ^^^^^^

 If ``True``, checks whether the stamp name has been used previously in the current level in timer hierarchy, and raises ``UniqueNameError`` if so.
-When inside a timed loop, gtimer will raise the exception if ever the same stamp name is encountered twice in one iteration.
+When inside a timed loop, G-Timer will raise the exception if ever the same stamp name is encountered twice in one iteration.
 Disjoint segments of code within a timed loop can be assigned to the same stamp name using ``unique=False``, and the iteration data will still count according to loop iteration.

 Keyword args: ``unique`` or ``un``